Public Adjuster vs. Insurance Adjuster in Arizona: What's the Difference?

 Yes.
 Many homeowners hire a public adjuster specifically because the insurance company’s offer was too low.
 A public adjuster can reopen your claim, submit additional documentation, and negotiate a higher settlement.
 There is no rule that says you must accept the first offer.

 Absolutely.
-Public adjusters are licensed and regulated by the Arizona Department of Insurance and Financial Institutions.
+Public adjusters are licensed and regulated by the Arizona Department of Insurance and Financial Institutions (DIFI).
 It is your legal right as a policyholder to hire representation during the claims process — just like hiring an accountant for your taxes or an attorney for a legal matter.

 Will hiring a public adjuster make my insurance company angry?